gsinclair/whitestone/doc/attest.markdown

 ## Overview

 Attest saw its public release in July 2010 as an already-mature unit testing library, being a derivative work of [Dfect][] v2.1.0.
-Attest inherits dfect's terse methods (D, F, E, C, T) and adds extra assertions (Eq, N, Ko, Mt, Id, Ft), custom assertions, colourful output on the terminal, and more.
+Attest inherits Dfect's terse methods (D, F, E, C, T) and adds extra assertions (Eq, N, Ko, Mt, Id, Ft), custom assertions, colourful output on the terminal, and more.